ADA-research/Sparkle/README.md

 ## Installation

-The installation process use the `conda` package manager (to install https://docs.conda.io/en/latest/miniconda.html`).
+The installation process uses the `conda` package manager (to install https://docs.conda.io/en/latest/miniconda.html`).

 ### Get a copy of Sparkle
 To get a copy of Sparkle you can clone the repository using `git`.